-Blair Atholl to Bynack Lodge
+Blair Atholl to the Red House

 Tracks and good paths throughout, though terrain is increasingly remote and far from help.
 There are three potentially difficult river crossings - usually these require a paddle, but in spate conditions can become impassable, particularly the crossing of the River Geldie.

 Hillwalking in Winter

 Please note that hillwalking when there is snow lying requires an ice-axe, crampons and the knowledge, experience and skill to use them correctly.
 All route descriptions and difficulties given here are for summer conditions.
-See our Winter Essentials page for basic information on the skills, techniques and knowledge needed for winter hillwalking.
+See our Winter Skills page for basic information on the essential skills, techniques and knowledge needed for winter hillwalking.

-There are 3 user reports for this walk - click to read them.
+There are 7 reports from this walk - click to read them.